The Secret Family History

 “Oh, you mean we have to know who they are?” said Sean.

-“Everything in this book is true,” said Belle as she turned to face Dicky and Andrea.
+“Everything in this book is true,” Samantha said as she turned to face Dicky and Andrea.
 “It’s our family history.
 Don’t tell me you don’t know your own family history.”

 “What if I don’t know about my family history because my foster parents were focused on keeping me alive instead of telling me about people I won’t meet?” said Dicky.

 “There’s no excuse for that, Richard Jeremiah Trichenberg!”
-Belle snapped at him.
-“Your foster parents were wrong to take you, and your father was wrong to give you away after his second marriage to that gold-digging whore!
+Samantha snapped at him.
+“Your foster parents were wrong to take you into their home, and your father was wrong to give you away after his second marriage to that gold-digging whore!
 No one should have to live their lives without knowing who they are; that’s not how it’s done!”

 “What do you mean?” said Logan.

-“Your cousin Irene can recite the names of everyone on her mother’s side of the family along with the names her father’s ancestors, even to the time of Ivan the Second of Russia, and you don’t know who your father is?” said Belle.
+“Your cousin Angelina Alexandrovna Kapustina can recite the names of everyone on her mother’s side of the family along with the names of her father’s ancestors, even to the time of Ivan the Second of Russia, and you don’t know who your father is?” said Samantha.
 “How shameful.
 It’s time we need a lesson about who we are and the common ancestor we share.”

 “And what common ancestor do we share?” said Logan.

-“You may not know who he is, but his name is familiar to most of you,” said Belle as she turned to the next page in the book.
-“The ancestor you’re looking for is Leopold Trichenberg, also known as Leopold Davidovitch Turgenev in Russian.”
+“You may not know who he is, but his name is familiar to most of you,” Samantha said as she turned to the next page in the book.
+“The ancestor you’re looking for is Leopold Trichenberg, also known as Petyr Davidovitch Turgenev in Russia.”

 “Oh my gosh, you mean...him?” said Andrea.
 “I heard he was a player.”